bfortuner/ml-glossary/README.md

 2. **Code** - python/numpy snippets, classes, or functions
 3. **Equations** - Formatted with Latex

-The goal of the cheatsheet is to present content in the most accessible way possible, with a heavy emphasis on visuals and interactive diagrams.
+The goal of the glossary is to present content in the most accessible way possible, with a heavy emphasis on visuals and interactive diagrams.
 That said, in the spirit of rapid prototyping, it's okay to to submit a "rough draft" without visuals or code.
 We expect other readers will enhance your submission over time.

 ## Why RST and not Markdown?